SearchWP Blog

 an example of a custom post type

-• Increase your conversion rate.
-If you’re an eCommerce site owner, you can limit search on your site to products only to make it easier to browse your store and increase the revenue.
+Besides that, limiting search results can increase your conversion rate.
+If you’re an eCommerce site owner, then you can restrict each search on your site to products only to make it easier to browse your store and increase the revenue.

 Now that you know why to limit the search on your site to specific types of posts, let’s see how you can do that.